 Can Handmade Pottery Go In The Dishwasher?

 The short answer is no. Most Handmade Pottery should not go in the Dishwasher because of extreme temperature changes, and harsh detergents can eventually crack or damage your pottery.
 A humid and soapy environment can wear down your ceramics over time.
-Low-fire clays also don’t do as well in the dishwasher because they are not as durable.
+Low-fire clays also don’t perform as well in the dishwasher because they are less durable.

-While Mid-fire and high-fire stoneware and porcelain pottery have hard exteriors, they still may have a problem in the dishwasher if the clay is not vitrified.
-I’m going to help you decide when it’s okay to use a dishwasher on your handmade pottery and when you will want to hand wash instead.
+While Mid-fire and high-fire stoneware and porcelain pottery have hard exteriors, they may still have problems in the dishwasher if the clay is not vitrified.
+I’m going to help you decide when it’s okay to use a dishwasher on your handmade pottery and when you will want to hand-wash instead.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.